aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 ```

 ## Structured concurrency
 In the previous example,  `GlobalScope.launch` has been used to create a top-level “independent” coroutine.
-Why “top-level” ?
-Because `GlobalScope`  is used to launch coroutines which are operating on _the whole application lifetime_.
+Why “top-level”?
+Because `GlobalScope`  is used to launch coroutines that are operating on _the whole application lifetime_.
 “_Structured concurrency_” is the mechanism providing the structure of coroutines which gives the following benefits:
 * The scope is generally responsible for children coroutines, and their lifetime is attached to the lifetime of the scope.
 * The scope can automatically cancel children coroutines in case of the operation canceling or revoke.